cbuchner1/ccminer/README.txt

                           skein       use to mine Skeincoin
                           skein2      use to mine Woodcoin
                           skunk       use to mine Signatum
-                          timetravel  use to mine MachineCoin
+                          stellite    use to mine Stellite (a cryptonight variant) timetravel  use to mine MachineCoin
                           tribus      use to mine Denarius
                           x11evo      use to mine Revolver